sandroasp/BizTalk-Server-Resources/PowerShell-scripts/bts-archive-all-suspended-msg-body/README.md

-# How to Restart BizTalk Server services with PowerShell
+# Save/Archive BizTalk Server all suspended messages using PowerShell

-This script will restart all BizTalk Server services installed on the machine.
+With this script, we can retrieve the body/payload of all suspended BizTalk Server messages and save them to a specific folder – no filters required.

 THIS POWERSHELL IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND.